 Bainbridge Water Pump Memorial GR NY 781437 to Alston Market Cross GR NY 717464

-Then to a metal gate on the other side and a diagonal drop to a boggy and to flower rich ground to the kissing gate in the far corner.
-Down a flight of steps above the road, where road traffic is a hazard coming into the sharp bend on the right.
-Walk with care by the road side to Nenthall Bridge where the footpath sign points to the riverside.
+Around the far side is a metal gate and a diagonal drop across a boggy flower rich ground to a kissing gate in the corner to a steep flight of steps onto the road.
+Beware of the hazard of road traffic coming out of a sharp bend on the right.
+Walk with care by the sharp roadside bends to cross Nenthall Bridge to the footpath sign down to the riverside.
+The riverside section of the path is where much work has been done to restore the path following severe erosion.

-Turn right and over the bridge and continue along the road.
-Then take the bridleway marked by a footpath sign down to the bridge and the waterfall at Blagill.
-At the road, turn left and head downhill to the Blagill road bridge and follow the sign by the riverside footpath sign.
-This leads to Gossipgate and emerges from the back of Alston by The Market Cross.
+At the road, turn right and over Foreshield Bridge and continue along the road.
+Watch out for the bridleway signpost on your left as you take a right handed bend and follow the track down to the bridge and the waterfall at Blagill.
+Continue past farm buildings to re-join the road, turn left and head downhill to the road bridge.
+On the other side follow the sign post all the way to Alston to the Market Cross.